Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The redness of blood may vary depending on the compromises made when juggling with palette swap, yet existing satisfying reds, my artistic perception but most of all, my laziness.

-## Trivias
+## The story

 Palette are stored in the P rom as it and can easily be targeted and swapped (stored in 16 bits, big endian).
-Next list gives the palette position and value as seen in the 68k memory map of the Neo Geo.
-Beware, address range of two palettes for the same character are not always close.
+Next is the whole list of (non chronogical) modifications made.

 ## Regular palettes, main characters